Theses on the Philosophy of History

-"Theses on the Philosophy of History" or "On the Concept of History" (Über den Begriff der Geschichte) is an essay written in early 1940 by German philosopher and critic Walter Benjamin.
-It is one of Benjamin's best-known, and most controversial works.
+"Theses on the Philosophy of History" or "On the Concept of History" (Über den Begriff der Geschichte) is an essay written in early 1940 by German Jewish philosopher and critic Walter Benjamin.
+It is one of Benjamin's best-known and most controversial works.

 Composed of twenty numbered paragraphs, the brief essay was written by Benjamin shortly before he attempted to escape from Vichy France, where French collaborationist government officials were handing over Jewish refugees like Benjamin to the Nazi Gestapo.
-Theses is the last major work Benjamin completed before fleeing to Spain where, fearing Nazi capture, he died by suicide on 26 September 1940.
+Theses is the last major work Benjamin completed before fleeing to Spain, where he died on 26 September 1940.

 Summary

 In the essay, Benjamin uses poetic and scientific analogies to present a critique of historicism.

-One interpretation of Benjamin in Thesis I is that Benjamin is suggesting that despite claims to scientific objectivity, the historical materialism of vulgar Marxists is actually a quasi-religious fraud or conversely that theology is an essential and ultimately unavoidable backdrop to philosophic, scientific and economic discourse.
-As a parable, the meaning of this theses is ambiguous according to the nature of parables.
+One interpretation of Benjamin in Thesis I is that Benjamin is suggesting that despite claims to scientific objectivity, the historical materialism of vulgar Marxists is actually a quasi-religious fraud or, conversely, that theology is an essential and ultimately unavoidable backdrop to philosophical, scientific and economic discourse.
 Benjamin uses the Mechanical Turk, a famous chess-playing device of the 18th century, as an analogy for historical materialism.
-Presented as an automaton that could defeat skilled chess players, The Turk actually concealed a human (allegedly a dwarf) who controlled the machine.
-He wrote:

-One can envision a corresponding object to [The Turk] in philosophy.
-The puppet called "historical materialism" is always supposed to win.
+Presented as an automaton that could defeat skilled chess players, The Turk actually concealed a human who controlled the machine.
+He wrote:One can envision a corresponding object to [The Turk] in philosophy.
+The puppet called 'historical materialism' is always supposed to win.
 It can do this with no further ado against any opponent, so long as it employs the services of theology, which as everyone knows is small and ugly and must be kept out of sight.

-Importantly, the Marxist author Michael Löwy points out that Benjamin puts quotation marks around 'historical materialism' in this paragraph:

-The use of quotation marks and the way this is phrased suggest that this automaton is not "true" historical materialism, but something that is given that name.
+Importantly, the Marxist author Michael Löwy points out that Benjamin puts quotation marks around 'historical materialism' in this paragraph:The use of quotation marks and the way this is phrased suggest that this automaton is not "true" historical materialism, but something that is given that name.
 By whom, we ask.
 And the answer must be the chief spokesmen of Marxism in his period, that is to say the ideologues of the Second and Third Internationals.

 One key to Benjamin's critique of historicism is his rejection of the past as a continuum of progress.
-This is most apparent in thesis XIII:

-The conception of the progress of mankind in history is inseparable from that of the process of history as passing through a homogeneous and empty time.
+This is most apparent in Thesis XIII:The conception of the progress of mankind in history is inseparable from that of the process of history as passing through a homogeneous and empty time.
 The critique of the idea of this process must form the basis of the critique of the idea of progress as such.